urvi1998/Coffee-Shop-Sales-Analysis/README.md

 This Excel-based dashboard is a powerful tool for understanding sales performance and identifying opportunities for growth.
 Its simplicity and interactivity make it an excellent solution for small to medium-sized businesses.

 ---

-## Contact
-For any questions or suggestions, please feel free to reach out at [your-email@example.com].